 The New England Coast, stretching from Long Island Sound in the south to Maine in the northeast, offers many opportunities for memorable sailing adventures.
-The founding shore of America; New England has a unique heritage feel.
+The founding shore of America; New England and New York have a unique heritage feel.

 The ‘Old Country’ nature of this cruising destination will see you exploring picturesque islands, coves and quaint cobblestoned villages.
-New England offers opportunities to wine, dine and unwind in a charming colonial environment.
+The Northeast coast offers opportunities to wine, dine and unwind in a charming colonial environment.

 Cruising with a difference